Logical matrix: Matrix representation of a relation

 In order to designate the row and column numbers of the matrix, the sets X and Y are indexed with positive integers: i ranges from 1 to the cardinality (size) of X, and j ranges from 1 to the cardinality of Y. See the article on indexed sets for more detail.

+The transpose $R^T$ of the logical matrix $R$ of a binary relation corresponds to the converse relation.

 Example

 The binary relation R on the set {1, 2, 3, 4} is defined so that aRb holds if and only if a divides b evenly, with no remainder.
 For example, 2R4 holds because 2 divides 4 without leaving a remainder, but 3R4 does not hold because when 3 divides 4, there is a remainder of 1.
 The following set is the set of pairs for which the relation R holds.